 Dr. Jay Wilson is an Associate Professor and Head of the Department of Curriculum Studies in the College of Education at the University of Saskatchewan.
 Jay has taught video production and instructional design for the past ten years, and his program of research centers on technology skill development in educators, experiential learning, and design studio learning environments.
 He has managed his own video production company since 1993 and has produced video content for a broad range of business, industry, and education partners.

 Mr. Paraag Trivedi graduated with his Bachelor of Science of Pharmacy from the University of Saskatchewan in 2016.
 During his third year as a pharmacy student, he joined the project as a summer research student.
-Receiving a kidney transplant eleven years ago, his perspective as both a patient and student have provided great insight on this project.
+Receiving a kidney transplant eleven years ago, his perspective as both a patient and student, and now health care provider have provided great insight on this project.

 Ms. Victoria Nhin is the animator for this project.
 She received her Bachelor of Science Degrees of Fine Arts in 3D Animation, Multimedia, and Drawing at the University of Colorado at Denver, and has vast experience creating animations and graphics for medical, educational, litigation, marketing, and sports entertainment.
 Victoria was a medical animator for over ten years and enjoys creating animations to help people understand complex medical procedures.